The current state of heat network regulations

 Heat Trust Scheme Rules

 Due to the limited nature of the Heat Network (Metering & Billing) Regulations 2014, an independent non-profit voluntary customer protection scheme, Heat Trust, was established in 2015.
-Their Scheme Rules sets out best practise guidelines on the services that heat supplier must provide to their residents, crafted using Ofgem’s regulations.
+Their Scheme Rules sets out best practice guidelines on the services that heat suppliers must provide to their residents, crafted using Ofgem’s existing regulations for gas and electricity suppliers.

 Unfortunately, the protections granted by Heat Trust are only applicable to heat suppliers who register individual heat network developments up to the scheme.

-This does mean Insite Energy cannot apply for membership.
-However, we strive to align with these guidelines where possible while operating on behalf of and under the instructions of your heat supplier.
+While Insite Energy cannot directly apply for membership to the Heat Trust, we continuously stive to align with its guidelines while operating on behalf of and under the instructions of your heat supplier.
 We always look to advise our clients on how to comply with Heat Trust Scheme Rules.
-Across our operations, we consistently look at how best we can support and protect our residents, focussing on elements such as the prioritisation of vulnerable residents and delivering an effective complaints policy.
+Across our operations, we consistently look at how best we can support and protect our residents, focusing on elements such as the prioritisation of vulnerable residents and delivering an effective complaints policy.

 What is covered: